-“She stood before me, her right jaw bone out of place, the left eye swollen closed that color of bruising that shows after a few days, her arm in a sling and physical pain from the broken ribs she sustained when her pimp pushed her into oncoming traffic because she didn’t make her cash that night.”
+“She stood before me, her right jawbone out of place, her left eye swollen shut with that color of bruising that shows after a few days, her arm in a sling and physical pain from the broken ribs she sustained when her pimp pushed her into oncoming traffic because she didn’t make her cash that night.”

 I awoke.
-Yet, as I came to consciousness I remembered this was a dream that encompassed three or four of the survivors I had met in the last two years who left their abusers and we later learned these were their pimps.
-Each story was unique, each story was hers and each one started before the age of 18 as a homeless youth in need of support.
-To heighten matters, yesterday, I read the intake of a young migrant worker who entered our services after he escaped an employer who “kept” him.
+Yet, as I came to consciousness I remembered this was a dream that encompassed three or four of the survivors I had met in the last two years who left their abusers, who, we later learned, were their pimps.
+Each story was unique.
+Each story was hers and each one started before the age of 18 as a homeless youth in need of support.
+To heighten matters, yesterday I read the intake of a young migrant worker who entered our services after he escaped an employer who “kept” him.
 He was a slave, a sexual toy, and his morale was crushed.

 , in August 2014, the Orange County Register ran Oree’s story of escaping sex trafficking after being forced into it by a pimp at the age of 11.